Professor of Law

 Areas of Expertise

-Professor Sichelman teaches and writes in the areas of intellectual property, law and entrepreneurship, empirical legal studies, law and economics, and computational legal studies, and tax law.
-His current research efforts explore theories of patent remedies, the effects of the patent system on entrepreneurial companies, the role of patent law in technology commercialization, patent litigation strategies, game theoretic models of innovation and patenting, the history of the patent system, real options models of litigation, the effects of the macroeconomy on patent litigation, optimal levels of tax enforcement, and mathematical models for legal artificial intelligence systems.
+Professor Sichelman teaches and writes in the areas of patent law, intellectual property, law and entrepreneurship, empirical legal studies, law and economics, and law and artificial intelligence.
+His current research efforts explore the nature of intellectual property in the era of “big data,” the history of the patent system, the effects of non-competition agreements on innovation, intellectual property law theory, the use of trade secrets by startups, and mathematical and logical models for legal artificial intelligence systems.

 Honors and Affiliations